BLOG: Leadership InsightsGet Email Updates

 The Big Takeaway

 Mastering your Inner Critic is an ongoing process.
 Understanding what it is and how you can begin conquering it is a great first step.
-The real challenge remains in the process of recognizing your Inner Critic and practicing the tips provided by Bayer to return to your Compassionate Center whenever you find yourself in the judgment zone.
+The real challenge remains in the process of recognizing your Inner Critic and practicing the tips provided by Shannon to return to your Compassionate Center whenever you find yourself in the judgment zone.
 Remember, you are more than you give yourself credit for and you already have the power to master your Inner Critic.

 Enrich Your inbox